 If you’re writing a story about education in America, we’d be happy to work with you on deadline.
-Get in touch with Fiona Hoey, our Director of Marketing & Media.
+Get in touch with Fiona Hoey, our VP of campaigns.

 FOR IMMEDIATE RELEASE

 RI-CAN (the Rhode Island Campaign for Achievement Now) today released an open letter to Governor Lincoln Chafee congratulating him on his recent victory and urging him to continue the transformation of public schools begun in the past year by Education Commissioner Deborah Gist, Board of Regents Chairman Robert Flanders and the rest of the board.

 “As governor, you have a unique opportunity to help Rhode Island become the gold standard for education policy that other states can look to for inspiration,” the letter reads.
 “We urge you to build on the progress made so far and keep the winning team together.”

 RI-CAN Executive Director Maryellen Butke is joined in signing the letter by former Florida Governor Jeb Bush, The Eli and Edythe Broad Foundation Founder Eli Broad, former NYC Schools Chancellor Joel Klein, Hassenfeld Family Initiatives Chair Alan Hassenfeld, Acting New Jersey Education Commissioner Christopher Cerf, Black Alliance for Educational Options Board Member Howard Fuller, National Council on Teacher Quality President Kate Walsh, Democrats for Education Reform Executive Director Joe Williams, Vice President for Educational Policy at the Center for American Progress Action Fund Cynthia G. Brown, former Gates Foundation Education Executive Director Tom Vander Ark, Business Innovation Factory Founder Saul Kaplan, Progreso Latino Board Chairman Leo Morales, and many other prominent Rhode Island and national voices.